Inslee chastises McMorris Rodgers over Israel, Ukraine, House speaker

-Oct.
-12—Gov. Jay Inslee called on Rep. Cathy McMorris Rodgers during a visit to Spokane Thursday to use her political clout to influence the election of a new speaker of the House, and to ensure the U.S. continues to financially support Ukraine and Israel as both nations defend themselves from attacks.
+Gov. Jay Inslee called on Rep. Cathy McMorris Rodgers to use her political clout to influence the election of a new speaker of the House, and to ensure that the U.S. continues to financially support Ukraine and Israel as both nations defend themselves from attacks.

-“The last speaker the House of Representatives refused to allow a bipartisan package to move forward to help the people of Ukraine,” Inslee said.
-“We need Representative McMorris Rodgers to insist that the next Speaker of the House allow the bipartisan support for Ukraine to be effectuated in the House of Representatives.”
+“The last speaker of the House of Representatives refused to allow a bipartisan package to move forward to help the people of Ukraine,” Inslee said Thursday during a visit to Spokane.
+“We need Representative McMorris Rodgers to insist that the next speaker of the House allow the bipartisan support for Ukraine to be effectuated in the House of Representatives.”

 Anything less would be “not acceptable,” Inslee continued, noting that he had sent McMorris Rodgers a letter to that effect Thursday morning.